clemsos/writings/_quora/2013-08-02-Social-Media-Management-How-do-you-cross-post-from-Tumblr-to-Instagram.md

 language: en
 title: |
-    Social Media Management: How do you cross post from Tumblr to Instagram? - Quora
+    Social Media Management: How do you cross post from Tumblr to Instagram?
 ---

 Try iffft\